“On life and death this old man walked.” – Herman Melville, Moby Dick

 Why?
 It’s because they are survivors and underdogs.
 And I admire and respect survivors and underdogs.
 But there is a more practical reason. we have great fisheries because we have native species like the Bowfin and Gars.
 These fishes keep other fish populations in check, preventing stunting caused by over-population.
 When you catch a big Pike or Largemouth Bass, you can thank a nearby Bowfin for your catch – and vice versa.
 And I would not forget to mention the contest that a hooked Bowfin offers.
 Try it – you’ll see.

 Of late I primarily fish competitively in kayak tournaments and have made a name for myself as tournament kayak angler.
-I do so because I love kayak fishing and catching bass from a kayak.
+I do so because I love kayak fishing and catching fish from a kayak.
 But I also fish the tournaments in order to scout new waters, learn new techniques, and wander around quite a bit, thinking.
 This is what I do in Bowfin Country, on the website and elsewhere.

 About the Book